 Fig.1 Using the duct-tape of ‘per se’ to stop the objections from flowing

 So where does the problem start?
-But before we jump into that, what is a patent?
+Before we jump into that, let us look at what is a patent.
 Simply put, it is a statutory right conferred by a government to exclusively use an invention, in exchange for disclosure of the invention.